 While the experience of markets in social care can’t necessarily be directly applied to the NHS, they do raise important questions about what the introduction of competition will do to the NHS (http://chpi.org.uk/wp-content/uploads/2013/10/CHPI-Lessons-from-the-social-care-market-October-2013.pdf )

-Five years after implementation of the Health and Social Care Act, despite different governments’ mantra that the commercial sector is more efficient, private companies’ involvement in providing public services is coming under scrutiny.
+Six years after implementation of the Health and Social Care Act, despite the mantra espoused by a succession of governments that the commercial sector is more efficient, private companies’ involvement in public services is creating growing concern.

 The Smith Institute has published a timely report on out-sourcing.
 Among its key findings: